 About 70% of the Sea-Tac concession workforce is represented under union contracts between prime concessionaire businesses and Hotel Employees Restaurant Employees (HERE) Local 8 or United Food and Commercial Workers (UFCW) Local 21.
-Additionally, some major prime concessionaires have agreements with labor unions such as 'card check agreements' and 'recognition agreements' where concessionaires agree to support unionization activity (i.e. card check) or recognize the labor agreement of a predecessor concessionaire, when awarded new contracts.
-The remaining share of employees are employed by small and/or ACDBEs (typically as subtenants to primes) and independent non-union businesses with locations outside the airport (e.g. Fireworks, Body Shop, ExOfficio, Qdoba Mexican Grill).
+In addition, some major prime concessionaires have labor agreements that include "card check agreements" and "recognition agreements," where concessionaires agree to support unionization activity (i.e. card check) or recognize the labor agreement of a predecessor concessionaire, when awarded new contracts.
+The remaining share of non-represented employees are employed by small and/or ACDBEs (most typically as subtenants to primes) and independent non-union businesses with locations outside the airport (e.g. Fireworks, Body Shop, ExOfficio, Qdoba Mexican Grill).

-There is disagreement regarding the degree to which the Port can or should impose requirements on prospective tenants to negotiate with labor unions for labor harmony and/or retention of a predecessor concessionaire's employees for a specific period of time.
+There is disagreement among stakeholders regarding the degree to which the Port can or should impose requirements on prospective tenants to negotiate with labor unions for labor harmony and/or retention of a predecessor concessionaire's employees for a specific period of time.
 Among the issues discussed as part of the stakeholder process, this issue generated the most differing perspectives regarding the extent to which the Port should place requirements on concessionaire tenant labor practices (i.e. hiring and firing).